kolotaev/servo-bench/README.md

 `mule`is a script to help you build and run specific framework in a docker-container.

-Script can be run by 2 possible ways:
+Script can be run in 2 possible ways:

 ```bash
 # 1. From repo's root directory: you need to specify directory of the framework in -d option.